Going beyond John and Mary: how to use in-depth role-playing

 Immersion role-playing in the ESL classroom goes far beyond John and Mary, leaves the students with memorable experiences, and equips them with English relevant to their fields of interest.
 It requires much more up-front work on the instructor’s part, and it requires motivated students, but it is an exciting ESL experience not soon forgotten.

-An American in his 10th year in Japan, Jason teaches TOEIC preparation classes as well as mythology, religion, writing, and literature at university.
+An American with over 10 years in Japan, Jason teaches TOEIC preparation classes as well as mythology, religion, writing, and literature at university.